Battle of Hodów

-The Battle of Hodów took place between the Kingdom of Poland and Crimean Khanate forces, fought in June 1694 in the Ruthenian Voivodeship of the Crown of the Kingdom of Poland, near the village of Hodów (now in Ternopil Raion, Ternopil Oblast, Ukraine).
-Often it is called the Polish Thermopylae, like the Battle of Wizna.
+The Battle of Hodów took place between the Kingdom of Poland and Budjak Horde forces, fought in June 1694 in the Ruthenian Voivodeship of the Crown of the Kingdom of Poland, near the village of Hodów (now Hodiv in Ternopil Raion, Ternopil Oblast, Ukraine).
+In Polish sources it is often called the Polish Thermopylae, like the Battle of Wizna.

 Prelude

-In June 1694, Tatar Muslim forces raided Polish territory with the intention of pillaging the countryside for loot and capturing prisoners for ransom and enslavement.
-The Polish forces sent to stop them consisted of seven banners of hussars and pancerni from the Trenches of the Holy Trinity (Okopy Świętej Trójcy) and The Redoubt of Virgin Mary (Szaniec Panny Marii) strongholds, approximately 400 men in total; historian Mirosław Nagielski estimates 100 hussars and 300 pancerni.
-Tatar numbers were estimated at 25,000 to 70,000, with 40,000 being the most commonly quoted figure.
-John III Sobieski, the king of Poland at the time, also mentioned the figure of 40,000.